finos/common-domain-model/docs/cdm-overview.md

 ## Design Principles

-To support these objectives, the CDM is built according to a set of design principles that include the following concepts:
+To support the objectives described above, the CDM is built according to a set of [design principles](design-principles.md) that include the following concepts:

 -   **Normalisation** through abstraction of common components
 -   **Composability** where objects are composed and qualified from the